stekershaw/asa-password-encrypt/README.md

     username pengujian password uR6OT85Pkj4/O13E encrypted

 ## Caveats ##
-* If you do not see the password then you do not know whether it meets password policies.
-This code in its raw form does not enforce any password policy but it is likely an important consideration.
+* If you as an administrator do not see the password then you do not know whether it meets password policies.
+This code in its current form does not enforce any password policy but it is likely an important consideration.
-* The encrypted form of the password is not to be considered super-strong.
-It is useful to hide the password plaintext but should not be distributed, as per the plaintext itself.
+* The encrypted form of the password should not be considered super-strong.
+I am certainly dubious about the cryptographic strength of this approach - it certainly seems to have some bad aspects.
+It is useful to hide the password plaintext but should not be widely distributed, in the same was that one would not distribute the plaintext itself.
-* The output from this code has been tested (lightly) to work with ASA software 8.2(3) only.
-I believe it should work fine with others but have not verified.
+* The output from this code has only been tested (lightly) to work with ASA software 8.2(3).
+I believe it should work fine with other versions but I have not verified this.
 * Not all edge cases have been tested e.g. I have not tested the behaviour with 3 character usernames

 The Cisco ASA tested reports that usernames and passwords must be longer than 3 characters and passwords no longer than 32 characters.